Book-reader/closures.c3l/README.md

 use the python script if you need to support more than 10 parameters

 > [!warning]
-> do not return these closures from the function that created them or use them across threads.
-They store a `&&` pointer to what you pass them which always breaks as soon as you exit the function.
+> do not return these closures from the function that created them or use them across threads,
+> all their data is allocated on the stack and will break if the function that created them returns